 - Fresh mozzarella

-- Pizzas (in the dairy and not the freezer)
+- Pizzas (in the dairy section, not the freezer)

 - Ice cream

-We don’t purchase too many snacks or sweets at Aldi, but we have a few items that we toss into the cart each time we go.
+We don’t buy many snacks or sweets at Aldi, but there are a few items we toss into the cart each time we go:

 - Tortilla chips